ankaAR/bestiario5e/_creatures/black-earth-priest.md

 armor_class: "17 (splint)"
 ---

-***Spellcasting.*** The priest is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** The priest is a 5th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
 It knows the following sorcerer spells:

-* Cantrips (at will): acid splash, blade ward, light, mending, mold earth
+* Trucos (a voluntad): acid splash, blade ward, light, mending, mold earth

 * 1st level (4 slots): earth tremor, expeditious retreat, shield